mbecker20/komodo/docsite/docs/intro.md

  1. Build application source into auto-versioned images.
  2. Create, start, stop, and restart Docker containers, and view their status and logs.
- 3. Keep a record of all the actions that are performed and by whom.
+ 3. Manage repositories on remote servers.
- 4. View realtime and historical system resource usage.
+ 4. Keep a record of all the actions that are performed and by whom.
- 5. Alerting for server health, like high cpu, memory, disk, etc.
+ 5. View realtime and historical system resource usage, and alert for out of bounds values.

 ## architecture and components